mrzzy/ntu-sc1015/README.md

 1) Do Closed businesses have more negative reviews?
 2) Do Open businesses have more reviews than Closed businesses?
 3) What do people say about businesses that are Opened vs Closed?
-4) Does the category of the business affect whether it will remain open or closed?
+4) Does the Category of the Business Affect Whether it will Remain Open?
-5) Does the location affect whether a business remain open?
+5) Does Location Affect Whether a Business Remains Open?

 ## Question 1: Do Closed businesses have more negative reviews?